Dòmhnall Ruadh Chorùna: Early life

 Dòmhnall Ruadh Corùna was born in the house built by his maternal great-grandfather on 9 July 1887.
 There were three other children in his family, two boys and a girl.

 His mother, Flòraidh Fhionnghuala Dhòmhnaill 'ic Mhurchaidh 'ic Iain 'ic Mhurchaidh, worked as a domestic servant.
 Her father, Dòmhnall mac Ailein 'ic Chaluim, is known to have been both a merchant seaman and a Gaelic poet.
 Dòmhnall Mac Ailein's sister, Maighread nighean Ailein, was the composer of the Gaelic love song, Ille dhuinn, is toil leam thu ("Brown-Haired Lad, I'm Fond of You").
 For this reason, Ronald Black has written, "Poetry was in Dòmhnall Ruadh's blood."

 The poet's father, Dòmhnall MacDhòmhnaill, worked as a merchant seaman.

-Unlike the population of the nearby islands of South Uist, Eriskay, and Benbecula, the people of North Uist converted from Roman Catholicism to Calvinism during the Scottish Reformation.
-Today, the islanders are divided between members of the Church of Scotland and the Free Presbyterian Church of Scotland.
-On North Uist, Reformed worship in both denominations retains the 16th century practice of singing exclusive psalmody in Scottish Gaelic, in an a cappella form called precenting the line.
 Towards the end of his life, Dòmhnall wrote a poem called Smuaintean nam Shean Aois ("Thoughts in Old Age").
-Dòmhnall recalled that in his youth he had been very irreligious and that the strict observance of the Christian Sabbath on North Uist was extremely difficult for him to get through every week.
+Dòmhnall recalled that in his youth he had been very irreligious and that the strict observance of the Christian Sabbath on Presbyterian North Uist was extremely difficult for him to get through every week.
 This was something that he regretted very deeply in later years.